Modeling Visual Hallucination: A Generative Adversarial Network Framework: Preliminaries

-Now, in order to model the interaction of different brain areas with regards to hallucinations, we look into the known or suggested causes for the incidence of hallucinations.
+Now, in order to model the interactions between different brain areas with regard to hallucinations, we look into the known or suggested causes for the incidence of hallucinations.
 In particular, some studies show that hyperdopaminergic activity in the hippocampus makes hallucinations in schizophrenia~\cite{silbersweig1995functional, moustafa2016cognitive}.
-Also, a grey matter volume reduction is seen in Parkinson's disease patients with visual hallucinations involving Occipito-parietal areas associated with visual functions~\cite{ramirez2007cerebral}.
-The hippocampal region dysfunction and abnormalities in GABA\footnote{$\gamma$-Aminobutyric Acid} and DA\footnote{Dopamine} function is seen to have a role in causing this disease~\cite{moustafa2010neural}.
+Also, a grey matter volume reduction is seen in Parkinson's disease patients with visual hallucinations involving occipito-parietal areas associated with visual functions~\cite{ramirez2007cerebral}.
+The hippocampal region dysfunction and abnormalities in GABA ($\gamma$-Aminobutyric Acid) and dopamine function are seen to have a role in causing this disease~\cite{moustafa2010neural}.
 Abnormal cortical dopamine D1/D2 activation ratio may be related to altered GABA and glutamate transmission~\cite{csaszar2019possible}.
+Moreover, neurotransmitters such as norepinephrine, acetylcholine, and dopamine are thought to impact different aspects of attention~\cite{lindsay2020attention, lockhofen2021neurochemistry}.
+Norepinephrine is associated with alertness, acetylcholine with orienting to important information, and dopamine with executive control of attention~\cite{lindsay2020attention, lockhofen2021neurochemistry}.

 In order to model hallucination, we consider the areas of the brain involved in hallucination, according to the previous relevant studies \cite{weil2016visual,moustafa2016cognitive}.
 Visual hallucinations in Parkinson's disease are caused by overactivity of the Default Mode Network (DMN) and Ventral Attention Network (VAN) and under-activity of the Dorsal Attention Network (DAN)~\cite{weil2016visual}.
 VAN mediates the switch between DAN and DMN.
-Overactivity of DMN and VAN reinforces false images, which DAN fails to check when it is underactive~\cite{weil2016visual}.
-Moreover, on functional neuroimaging studies, patients with visual hallucinations showed decreased cerebral activation in occipital, parietal, and temporoparietal regions and increased frontal activation in the region of frontal eye fields~\cite{diederich2009hallucinations}.
+The overactivity of DMN and VAN reinforces false images, which DAN fails to check when underactive~\cite{weil2016visual}.
+Moreover, on functional neuroimaging studies, patients with visual hallucinations showed decreased cerebral activation in occipital, parietal, and temporoparietal regions, and increased frontal activation in the region of frontal eye fields~\cite{diederich2009hallucinations}.